- The SAP APO SNP Transportation Load Builder is an unusual but critical component to SNP.

 What is the Transporation Load Builder?

 Transportation Load Builder or TLB is one area of functionality within APO that there is a fair amount of confusion.
 First.
 At the same time, TLB resides within SNP; it can be thought of as a curious location.
 Firstly, load building is an execution activity but resides within an application that is focused on planning.
-TLB accepts stock transport orders that are sent from SAP ERP and process them.
+TLB accepts stock transport orders that are sent from SAP ERP and process.
 Sending what are execution objects and pushing them back into a planning engine does not make much sense.
 It increases the interactions between the systems, which is usually something to minimize.
 For this reason, it clearly would have made more sense to have the TLB functionality in SAP ERP and to have SNP stop at the creation of the stock transport requisition.

 Locating Functionality in SAP